 - Stay with patient during recovery and to get instructions for care

-- A doctor can allow two visitors for discharge education If needed, due to complicated instructions
+- A doctor can allow two visitors if needed, due to complicated care instructions

 Children and people with disabilities can have exceptions, as needed.